aptech/docs/docs/CR-pvGetParVector.rst

 -------

-Matrices or portions of matrices (stored using a mask) are stored in the structure of type PV as a vector in the p member.
+Matrices or portions of matrices (stored using a mask) are stored in the structure of type :class:`PV` as a vector in the p member.

 Examples